-- 1. Go to the AWS Web Site. - 2.
-Point to Your Account and select Security Credentials.
+- 1. Go to the Amazon Web Services web site at http://aws.amazon.com. - 2.
+Click My Account/Console, and then click Security Credentials.
 If you are not already logged in, you are prompted to do so. - 3.
-Click the X.509 Certificates tab - 4.
-Click Create a New Certificate and follow the on-screen prompts.
+Under the Access Credentials section, ensure that the X.509 Certificates tab is selected. - 4.
+Click Create a new Certificate and follow the on-screen prompts.